 Our American friend was sitting at the rancho which looks over the pool.
 We went over to him, rather upset I might add, and began to gather the details.
 But first things first.
 Site visit fee.
 “I am sorry, I only have $100.00 on me.”
 My associate was pretty much going Super Nova at this point.

 The house tour starts and it was amazing, and not in a good way.
 All the TVs were gone, the oven was gone, half the beds missing, all the toilets were used and not flushed.
 Not sure if the water was on or shut off.
 So, one of two things; this gentleman was going through an incredibly difficult financial hardship at this time or he was trying to get us to “buy the house” with the loan.

 Finally, the applicant provided his appraisal.
 (If you have an appraisal, it would be great to receive it in advance of the site visit.)
 In the appraisal, he had, the value of the land was stated to be $100.00 per square meter!!!!
 Had we seen that, we never would have even bothered to pursue the loan!
 We said that there were two too many zeroes.
 Enough was enough.
 We left for Quepos, which was 30 minutes away, for a cold drink at the new marina.

-The entire point of the site visit is to determine the value of the property and validate that all the information is accurate and true.
-Making the property as pristine as possible is a must.
-If you are asking for $150,000.00 of someone else’s hard-earned money, you can at least put the time and effort into making the property look its best, and if you are truly in a dire financial position, tell us.
+The entire point of the site visit is to determine the value of the property and validate that all the information on the application is accurate and true.
+Therefore, making the property as pristine as possible is a must.
+If you are asking for $150,000.00 of someone else’s hard-earned money, you can at least put the time and effort into making the property look its best, and if you are in a dire financial position, tell us first.
 We may be able to help you out in other areas as we have connections in many different areas.
-Honesty works best!
+In conclusion, honesty works best!